 The house is beautifully furnished throughout with a combination of antiques and more modern pieces, all selected and arranged with great care and skill.

-The garden is a joy with deep borders containing mainly country cottage-style plants and with views of the church and surrounding countryside.
+The large garden is a joy with deep borders containing mainly country cottage-style plants and with views of the church and surrounding countryside.
 There are several seating areas to choose from and a large table outside the folding doors of the kitchen seating 16 people, with an option to seat more at other tables.
-The Weber grill can be wheeled to wherever you need it!
+The Weber grill can be wheeled to wherever you need it.